 Covered Call Problems Related to Company Risk

 The company issuing the stock against which the calls are written can drop significantly if the company runs into trouble.
-Scandals, management problems, redundancy and falling earnings can all cause the price of a stock to drop, or even lead to bankruptcy.
+Scandals, management problems, redundancy, politics, and falling earnings can all cause the price of a stock to decline, or even lead to bankruptcy.

 One way to avoid company specific risk is to invest in index based funds.
 Many index based ETF’s are ideal for covered call strategies.
 I explain a covered call strategy with ETFs I did after the last bear market in the video below.